Beat the Heat With These Cool Tips

 Summer survival kit

 It also helps to have a ‘summer survival kit’ on hand.
-Pack essential hot weather items such as coconut wipes, sunscreen, cooling spray, hair ties and mini deodorant and place it in the bridal preparation suite or somewhere else where you and your girls can easily access it throughout the day.
-Putting these items in the venue’s bathrooms for your guests to use is also a really nice touch, and one that is sure to be appreciated as the high temperatures start to take their toll.
+Pack essential hot weather items such as coconut wipes, sunscreen, cooling spray, hair ties and mini deodorant and place them in the bridal preparation suite or somewhere else where you and your girls can easily access them throughout the day.
+Putting these items in the venue’s bathrooms for your guests to use is also a really nice touch and one that is sure to be appreciated as the high temperatures start to take their toll.

 Consider your menu

 A heavy wedding breakfast can make you feel the heat, even more, so ditch the soup and roast beef and instead opt for light, summery dishes that make the most of the delicious seasonal produce.
 As an extra cooling treat you could ask your venue to provide a couple of signature frozen cocktails or even hire an ice-cream van to keep your guests supplied with cooling gelatos and ice lollies.